Wednesday 30 April 1941

 The Germans quickly set up a puppet government in Greece.
 It is led by Georgios Tsolakoglou.
 They also set up a government in Serbia, known as the Commissioner Government, under Milan Acimovic.

 The Germans and Italians quickly occupy the islands of the Aegean abandoned by the British.
-The Italians send their 2nd Paratroop Battalion to take Zante, Cephalonia and San Mauro, taking 250 Greeks prisoner, while a blackshirt (fascist) division Corfu.
-These island will change hands several times during the conflict.
-The Germans also seize numerous ships in Greece, including 190 ton Panamanian freighter Ines.
+The Italians send their 2nd Paratroop Battalion to take Zante, Cephalonia and San Mauro, taking 250 Greeks as prisoners, while a black shirt (fascist) division lands on Corfu.
+These islands will change hands several times during the conflict.
+The Germans also seize numerous ships in Greece, including 190-ton Panamanian freighter Ines.

 The German press announces that Crete is the next objective.
 Churchill, noting this in a memo to General Ismay, comments that, "Although our evidence points the other way, we must not exclude the possibility that Crete is a blind, and Syria or Cyprus the quarry."
 This is a great example of how openly telling the plain truth about future military strategy can be an effective way to create doubt in an opponent.
 Meanwhile, New Zealand General Bernard Freyberg VC is confirmed as the Allied commander in Crete.
 He commands 29,000 Anzac forces and 9000 Greek troops.
 General Wavell, Middle East Commander, flies in and briefs Freyberg on Ultra decrypts citing Crete as the next target of German paratroopers (though Freyberg is not told the source).

 Iraq War: The standoff continues in Iraq, with Iraqi ground forces threatening the RAF Habbaniya airfield and the RAF planes based there launching strikes against them (authorized by Churchill himself).
-The Iraqi government orders the military to deploy 28 cannon on the plateau south of the airfield overlooking the airfield, and sends 6000 men on a "training mission" there to cover this operation.
+The Iraqi government orders the military to deploy 28 cannons on the plateau south of the airfield overlooking the airfield and sends 6000 men on a "training mission" there to cover this operation.

 The Luftwaffe bombs Cardiff before dawn, causing great damage with land mines.